kei-en/alx-low_level_programming/0x01-variables_if_else_while/README.md

-9-print_comb.c - prints all possible combinations of single digit numbers separated by a , 100-print_comb3.c - prints all possible combinations of two digits 101-print_comb4.c - prints all possible combinations of three digits
+9-print_comb.c - prints all possible combinations of single digit numbers separated by a , 100-print_comb3.c - prints all possible combinations of two digits 101-print_comb4.c - prints all possible combinations of three digits 102-print_comb5.c - prints all possible combinations of two two-digit numbers ranging from 0-99